AdamGee99/big_data_bowl_2026_prediction/README.md

 - **time features**: time until play complete, time elapsed, time elapsed post-throw, frame_id of throw.
 - **player-player features**: closest opponent and closest teammate distance, direction difference, direction, speed, acceleration.
 - **player info**: player height, weight.
-- **other**: distance to ball landing point, difference in direction and direction to ball landing point, distance to out of bounds, direction to nearest out of bounds.
+- **ball landing point features**: distance to ball landing point, difference in direction to ball landing point.
+- **out of bounds features**: distance to out of bounds, difference in direction to nearest out of bounds.

 Each model used a different combination of these features (eg, speed model used current log(speed) instead of current speed).

-The predominantly important features were kinematics, followed by the direction to the ball landing point, then various time features.
+The predominantly important features were kinematics, followed by the ball landing point features, then various time features.
 Surprisingly, the player-player features did not seem to help much.

 **show feautre importance figures here**